msteudtn/vcf2org-chart/README.md

   * A child overrules the category.
     Example: `My family + #sports` -> The contact will be under `##sports` but not `My family`.

+* Optionally: a hashtag `#no` in the NOTE for contacts you want to hide from the chart

 * Optionally: Normal categories (sometimes called "label") on your contacts.
 Example: `My family, Friends`

 * Python in version 3.x or higher